TochkaIco/Discord-bot-for-custom-commands/README.md

 At the moment the bot only saves the commands in a dict, meaning that they'll be erased once the program is being stopped.
 I plan on using a json file to save the commands later.

 The TOKEN for your bot should be placed on the last line where it says ``YOUR TOKEN``.
 You can get your token on the discord developer portal(https://discord.com/developers/applications).
+Make sure to enable Privileged Gateway Intents in the ``Bot`` section.